-Urinary incontinence (UI), "the complaint of involuntary loss of urine", places physical, psychosocial and economic burdens on individuals and their families.
-In the UK, over 14 million people are affected by bladder control problems.
-The prevalence is estimated as up to 40% for women over 21 years and increases with age.
-Women with UI can experience feelings of isolation and embarrassment, making it an underreported and undertreated condition.
-Only a quarter of affected women seek medical help, of which, less than half receive treatment.
-There are associations between untreated UI and generally poor quality of life, falls and fractures, anxiety and depression, leading to increased morbidity and health care costs.
+Urinary incontinence (UI), 'the complaint of involuntary loss of urine', places physical, psychosocial and economic burdens on individuals and their families.12 In the UK, over 14 million people are affected by bladder control problems.3 The prevalence is estimated as up to 40% for women over 21 years and increases with age.4 Women with UI can experience feelings of isolation and embarrassment, making it an underreported and undertreated condition.
+Only a quarter of affected women seek medical help, of which, less than half receive treatment.5 There are associations between untreated UI and generally poor quality of life, falls and fractures, and anxiety and depression, leading to increased morbidity and healthcare costs.^{6-8}

-Despite clinical guidance on the treatment and management of UI from international and speciality organisations9-11, UI remains poorly prioritised in routine healthcare practice.
-Associated stigma, perceiving UI as inevitable, poor awareness by health professionals and low expectations of treatments may render older women silent on the topic.
-Many women affected try to cope on their own with variable success13-17.
+Despite clinical guidance on the treatment and management of UI from international and specialty organisations,9-11 UI remains poorly prioritised in routine healthcare practice.12 Associated stigma, perceiving UI as inevitable, poor awareness by health professionals and low expectations of treatments may render older women silent on the topic.